nferraz/st/README.md

     mean  sd
     5.50  3.03

-Or perhaps you want a five-number summary:
+Or perhaps you want a five-number summary of the entire set:

     $ st --summary numbers.txt
     min   q1    median  q3    max
     1.00  3.50  5.50    7.50  10.00

 Finally, if you don't specify any command line options, you'll get this useful output:

     $ st numbers.txt
     count  min   max   sum   mean  sd